PhD Student in Economics

 m.de-maria@imperial.ac.uk

 I received my MSc (with Distinction) in Economics from UCL and my BSc summa cum laude from the Sapienza University of Rome.
+Between 2022 and 2023, I was a pre-doctoral research fellow at Yale University’s Department of Economics, and a visiting student at the Department of Mathematics.
+I am originally from Rome, Italy.

-• Interlocking Directorates, Innovation, and the Flow of Ideas
+• Interlocking Directorates, Innovation, and Knowledge Transmission

 • One-Size-Fits-Some: Insights from a Randomized COVID-19 Intervention